rcrowe/Turbo/readme.md

 ----

 To make this all work Turbo needs [PJAX](https://github.com/defunkt/jquery-pjax) to get and set the response.
-Just like Turbolinks we responsed with the whole body, not just a section of it.
+Just like Turbolinks we respond with the whole body, not just a section of it.
 In order to support this, you need to setup PJAX to use the `<body>` tag.
 A simple example of this would be:

 ```js